- 632 West 6th Avenue

 20. Is the funding primarily debt or equity?

-The 49SAF primarily makes its investments by achieving in return for its investment some type of equity interest.
-At times, debt financing may be used depending on the interests of the applicant, co-investors and the 49SAF.
+49SAF and its partner funds underwrite investments typically involving equity.
+At times, debt financing may be used, depending on the economic situation and interests of the applicant, co-investors and the 49SAF.

 21. Where do I apply for the 49th State Angel Fund?

-22. What do I have to do to apply?
+22. What do I have to do to successfully apply as an investment fund to the 49SAF?

 23. Are there fees involved?